-Please ensure that you have access to your GMU email account.
+Please ensure that you have access to your MasonLive email account.
 I will occasionally communicate with the class via email, and the course email lists depend on your GMU mail account.
-Reminder: in order to comply with student privacy laws, faculty and students must use their GMU email accounts when corresponding with each other.
+Further, student privacy at GMU is governed by the Family Educational Rights and Privacy Act (FERPA) and is an essential aspect of any course.
+For this reason, as well as to adhere to Virginia regulations governing student privacy, all students must use their MasonLive email for all their communication with me in this class.